Charles Templeton: Early life

+and Elizabeth Marion Poyntz (1890–1956).
+After living in Regina, Saskatchewan for more than a decade his family returned to Toronto when he was 12 and he attended high school at Parkdale Collegiate Institute.
+Templeton's father left Toronto and his family in 1929, onstensibly in search of work, when Charles was 14, and he rarely saw him afterwards.
+His mother made ends meet during the Depression by taking in boarders to support Charles, his three sisters and younger brother.

 Cartoonist

 In 1932, at age 17, Charles Templeton was hired to create Chuck Templeton's Sportraits, a daily sports cartoon, for The Toronto Globe (now The Globe and Mail), leaving high school to pursue the job.
 His work became syndicated and earned him a comfortable living.
 He converted to Christianity while working as a cartoonist, and in 1936, left his job to become a preacher.

 Christian evangelist

 After he quit his first job, Templeton became a mass evangelist.
 From 1936 to 1938, he toured the United States, preaching in 44 states and gaining international recognition as a leading evangelist.
 In 1941, Templeton started the Nazarene Avenue Road Church where he served as its preacher, renting a building that once housed a Presbyterian church.
 In 1955, he became the Presbyterian Church in the United States's secretary of evangelism.

 Eager to deepen his understanding about Christianity, Templeton attended Princeton Theological Seminary in the 1940s.
 He later received an honorary doctorate from Lafayette College.

-He hosted the religious television show Look Up and Live.
+He hosted the religious television show Look Up and Live on CBS.

-Charles Templeton began to struggle with doubts about his religion eventually becoming an agnostic.
+Templeton began to struggle with doubts about his religion eventually becoming an agnostic.
 This caused a wide backlash from Christian communities.

 Templeton was a close friend of fellow evangelist Billy Graham, and the two shared billing as they co-founded (along with Torrey Johnson) Youth for Christ International.
 After Templeton became an agnostic, and later an atheist, they remained friends, but became more distant.

+Templeton's friendship with Graham and their debate over Templeton's skepticism, is dramatized in the 2008 movie Billy: The Early Years.